Rachel Warrington

 Rachel Warrington (January 20, 1753–ca. 1815) was a woman who became embroiled in a scandal, bearing a son, Lewis, probably fathered by Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau in late eighteenth century Colonial Williamsburg and Yorktown, Virginia.
 There is an alternate theory that Louis-François-Bertrand du Pont d'Aubevoye de Lauberdière was Lewis's father.
-Rachel and her sister Camilla had been taken in by their aunt and uncle, Suzannah and Dr. George Riddell; both men lived in the Riddell household during the winter of 1781–1782..
+Rachel and her sister Camilla had been taken in by their aunt and uncle, Suzannah and George Riddell; both men lived in the Riddell household during the winter of 1781–1782..

 Lewis had a notable career in the US Navy, becoming a commodore and later United States Secretary of the Navy.

 Early life

 Rachel Warrington was born on January 20, 1753 at Charles Parish in York, Virginia.
 She and her sister were orphaned at a young age, when their father Thomas Warrington, a minister in Hampton, Virginia, died in 1770.

 Thomas Warrington was ordained by the Church of England in 1747 and came to Colonial Virginia from England the same year.
 He was a minister at the Charles Parish in York, Virginia.
 With him were his wife, Elizabeth, and son Francis Spencer Warrington, who was born January 20, 1749, and baptized at the Charles Parish on Feb.
 11, 1749.
 He was then the minister of the St. John's Episcopal Church of Hampton from 1756 to 1770.
 Thomas was recommended for the position by Governor William Gooch.
 The reverend was described as "a fearless, upright man" like "his brave and patriotic grandson, Commodore Louis [Lewis] Warrington."

 The sisters then lived with Suzannah and Dr. George Riddell, her aunt and uncle.
 Suzannah Riddell was the sister of Thomas Warrington.
 Camilla was particularly beautiful and "with that sort of wit which delights in sharp repartee".
-With those qualities and the Riddell's social connections, she had the opportunity to marry into an elite family without a dowry.
+With those qualities and the Riddell's social connections, she had the opportunity to marry into an elite family despite lacking a dowry.
 By 1779, Rachel was 26 years of age with no prospects for marriage.
 Dr. Riddell died that year and left £1,500 to Camilla and £1,000 for Rebecca.
 Young women of her social class generally were married by their early twenties.

 The Warrington women moved with Suzannah Riddell into a house (now called the Brush-Everard House in Williamsburg on Palace Green near Governor's Palace after Dr. George Riddell's death.
 Suzannah was a wealthy and propertied woman.
 By 1782, there were four white people and 14 African Americans in the household.

 They were neighbors of Governor Thomas Jefferson, George Wythe, Francis Bland Randolph Tucker and St. George Tucker.
 They were not taken in by the Williamsburg gentry.
 Betsy Ambler said that she "had little patience with either" of the young women.
 Rachel had "more bewitching talents for seducing a guileless heart then any human being I have ever known", according to Betsy's friend Mildred Smith.
 Both Betsy and Mildred were the daughters of wealthy and respected men.